How Much Life Insurance Do You Need?

 But how much life insurance do you need?

 Do You Need Life Insurance?
-(Seriously)
+And if So, How Much?

 Life insurance has only one purpose: to complete your financial responsibilities if you die.